Tudor181/EcommerceParts/README.md

 # EcomerceParts: Truck Parts E-commerce Application

 EcomerceParts is a specialized e-commerce platform designed exclusively for truck owners, providing them with a user-friendly experience to manage their truck fleet, drivers, and order truck parts.
-The application is built using Java Swing and integrates with a RESTful API for seamless data exchange.
+The application is built using Java Spring Boot mostly and Java Swing and integrates with a RESTful API for seamless data exchange.

+## Technologies used
+### MongoDB for database
+### Java Spring Framework for backend side
+### Java Swing for UI
+### React Native for mobile integration

 ## Features